cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      was imported into the key store.
      This could involve using the wrong certificate when validating a message.
-     Both are fixed: The serial numbers are no generated randomly and if a new certificate is to be imported, first it is chcked whether its number is already generated.
+     Both are fixed: The serial numbers are no generated randomly and if a new certificate is to be imported, first it is checked whether its number is already generated.
 If so its rejected.

 - For all DES based methods now the dialogs show both the effectively used